 Each student with a disability has a unique set of academic, behavioral, social, emotional, communication, and functional needs.
-The academic behavioral strategist (ABS) licensure program will prepare you to meet the needs of young people -- kindergarten through age 21 -- with mild to moderate disabilities.
-During the program, you'll receive your initial ABS license.
-Then, you'll choose a specialty in moderate to severe autism, developmental disabilities, emotional/behavioral disorders, or learning disabilities to add to your license.
+The academic behavioral strategist (ABS) licensure program will prepare you to meet the needs of young people—kindergarten through age 21.
+During the program, you'll receive your initial ABS license which qualifies you to work with students with mild to moderate disabilities in the following areas:

 Graduates of the academic behavioral strategist (ABS) licensure program:

 Most classes are offered in the evening—to allow students to maintain full time employment while completing course requirements—and are taught in person on the Minneapolis campus.

 The ABS licensure and special education MEd program require the completion of 30 to 51.5 credits.
 Your total number of credits required may vary based on previous educational experience or licensures.